 From the villa, you got a full view of our huge riverside deck.
 Lounge chairs, a cafe table and sun beds dotted the edge.
 We could eat in private or just relax looking over the water.
 It was so romantic to relax with our very own sunset view.
 I’m not normally so soppy but this one got me.
 Let’s continue with our Tongabezi review.

 There is a riverfront lounge at Tongabezi, which I’ll call the clubhouse.
 Here you will find some gorgeous coffee table books about the local area and the Victoria Falls, board games and the wifi.

 The tree house that you can arrange a special dinner in.
 We were lucky enough to enjoy lunch here on our second day and it was so nice seeing people come and go from their activities.
 The sun was bouncing off the river and the breeze whispered through The Lookout, it was blissful.

 By the clubhouse was the main pool.
-This was a cute little plunge pool with a nice waterfall feature.
+We had to check out this cute little plunge pool for our Tongabezi review.
+It has a nice waterfall feature.
 In the middle of the day, it was drenched in sun, but as the afternoon passed, it lost it quite quickly.